JohannesGro/PyPerf/doc/howtoBenchmark.rst

 Example
 =======
-The following example is a benchmark for a sqlite db.
+The following example is a benchmark for the operation create.
-It is not really practicable.
-It is supposed to show how a benchmark could look like.
+It is supposed to show how a simple benchmark looks like.

-.. include:: example_sqlite_benchmark.py
+.. include:: example_operation_create.py
    :literal: